-The City of CalgaryTraffic Bylaw 26M96 regulates the parking and use of recreational vehicles, such as motorhomes or trailers, in the city.
-This is an overview of these regulations.
-Please refer to the actual bylaw for more detailed information.
-Original copies of the bylaw are available at the City Clerk's office.
+Our Traffic Bylaw regulates the parking and use of recreational vehicles, such as motor homes or trailers, in the city.
+Below is an overview of our regulations:

 - Detached trailers and campers cannot be parked on city streets or alleys.

 - RVs, such as motor homes, can be parked on a street immediately adjacent to the owner's residence for a maximum of 36 hours.
 The RV must then be moved to an off-street location for at least 48 hours before it can be returned to the street.

 - RVs can be parked on front yards and driveways for up to 24 hours.
 Please refer to the Land Use Bylaw.

 - Parked RVs cannot block the view of intersections, crosswalks, playgrounds or signs.

 - Parked RVs cannot obstruct the movement of other vehicles.

 Filing a complaint